hamed65kz/ISC-Challenge-Without-Boost/README.md

 ## Problem
 The challenge is identical to the ISC Programming Challenge; you can review the problem statement [here](https://github.com/hamed65kz/ISC-Challenge?tab=readme-ov-file#system-components).

+The goal of this version is to replace Boost.Asio with custom-developed code and to implement an event listening mechanism independently.

 ## Solution

 The system solution prioritizes _performance at the router_ and _simplicity at the endpoints_.